Azure/retail-ai-enhanced-search/docs/02_DeploymentFlow.md

 ## Frontend Flow - AI Search Service, Storage Accounts, Container Apps, Network

 The arm template is responsible for creating the resources based on the selection made for "Intent to Deploy".
 The infrastructure components get deployed with a **Bicep template**.
-It creates a search service with Indexes and Indexers and Data source pointing to CosmosDB.
+It creates the Log Analytics and Managed Identities.
+It also spins Container environment.Finally it creates a search service with Indexes and Indexers and Data source pointing to CosmosDB.

 The index name and indexer name are hard-coded for POC